 >>>>Right-of-way rules; Capsize procedure; Man overboard procedure.

-For those students who wish to continue sailing with the CSULBSA, the club offers an optional “skipper checkout” test following KIN 121A.
+For those students who wish to continue sailing with the CSULBSA, the club offers an optional “skipper checkout” test following REC 121A.